Skip to main contentSkip to navigation

 Can I recover deleted files from a modern WD My Passport external drive?

 In most cases, no. Modern WD external drives like the WD20SMZW use Shingled Magnetic Recording (SMR), which layers data tracks and runs background garbage collection through complex translator firmware.
 When a file is deleted, the translator marks those shingled zones for rewriting.
-The drive returns zeroes to any software attempting to read the deleted sectors, functioning like TRIM on an SSD.
+The drive returns zeroes to any software attempting to read the deleted sectors.
 No commercial recovery software can bypass this architectural behavior.
 If the drive suffers firmware corruption or physical damage rather than a simple file deletion, professional hardware imaging with PC-3000 can bypass the corrupted translator and recover data from the physical platter surface.

 Can I run data recovery software or CHKDSK on a clicking hard drive?